-The implementation of our system on the MICA2 motes was driven by several requirements that arise from platform limitations.
+The implementation of VigilNet on the MICA2 motes was driven by several requirements.
 Namely:

-- Energy Efficiency: MICA2 operates on a pair of batteries that approximately supply 2200 mAh at 3V.
-It consumes 20mA if running a magnetic sensing application continuously which leads to a lifetime of 5 days. - Bandwidth Efficiency: The Chipcon radio on MICA2 provides an effective data rate of 12.4kbps, which equals a maximum packet rate of 43 pkts/sec.
-Our experiments show that a mote barely reaches 20 pkts/sec when it is exposed to channel contention. - Simplicity: Our system requires many essential functions shown in Figure 5 to make target tracking efficient, while the whole system must fit in 4K data memory and 128K code memory.
-This necessitates a simple, yet effective, design for the MICA2 platform. - Flexibility: Our prototype system spans 280 feet and comprises 70 motes.
-Once deployed, motes can not be easily collected.
+- -Energy Efficiency: MICA2 operates on a pair of batteries that approximately supply 2200 mAh at 3V.
+It consumes 20mA if running a magnetic sensing application continuously, which leads to a lifetime of 5 days. - -Bandwidth Efficiency: The Chipcon radio on MICA2 provides an effective data rate of 12.4kbps, which equals a maximum packet rate of 43 pkts/sec.
+Our experiments show that a mote barely reaches 20 pkts/sec when it is exposed to channel contention. - -Simplicity: Our system requires many essential functions shown in Figure 7 to make target tracking efficient, while the whole system must fit in 4K data memory and 128K code memory.
+This necessitates a simple, yet effective, design for the MICA2 platform. - -Flexibility: Our prototype system spans 280 feet and comprises 70 motes.
+Once deployed, motes cannot be easily collected.
 Dynamic configuration is desirable for fast performance tuning and debugging.